Roboskel-Manipulation/openpose_3D_localization/README.md

 ## Instructions for Roboskel

-Run the launch file openpose_sole.launch file if you want to use Openpose solely and openpose_manos.launch file if you want to use Openpose along with Manos.
+Run the launch file openpose_launch.launch file where specific arguments exist.

 ## Arguments:
 * **sim**: True if you want the ROS API to get times from the topic /clock and not the system clock (default true).